Updated March 2026

 Time's cultural weight is hard to overstate.
 The Time100 — the annual list of the world's most influential people — is the single most recognized marker of global influence in existence.
 Executives who publish in Time Opinion and Ideas are recognized by journalists, investors, policymakers, and peers as operating in the same credibility sphere as Time100 honorees.
 That recognition compound across every professional context where an executive operates.

-WordStream research shows content cited in AI Overviews generates 35% more organic clicks than non-cited content.
+WordStream research shows brands cited in AI Overviews earn roughly 35% more organic clicks than those absent from citations.
 For an executive targeting an audience of sophisticated decision-makers who research through AI tools, Time citation authority creates a lasting competitive advantage that compounds over time rather than fading after the initial publication.
-With 40% of B2B buyers starting vendor research with AI (6sense, 2025), the citation profile matters at every stage of serious professional relationships.
+With around 40% of B2B buyers now relying on AI to synthesize their needs and validate vendor shortlists (6sense), the citation profile matters at every stage of serious professional relationships.

 What Time Actually Looks For